UBC-MDS/ds-toolbox/chapters/en/slides/module8/module8_02.md

 ---

-## "Glueing" variables in your notebook
+## "Gluing" variables in your notebook

-Using the `glue` tool, you can:
+Using the `glue` prefix, you can:

 - Bind a variable to a name (called a "key")
 - Reference that variable from your page’s content

 <img src="/module8/glue.png" width="600"></img>

+Notes:
+Sometimes we might want to access the value of a variable in the text when we are writing.
+This is useful since the value in the text will be updated each time the notebook is run, instead of having to change it manually if something changes in our data or analysis code.

+Jupyter Book allows us to do this via the `glue` prefix, which is able to "glue" both text, numbers, and even figures into our text.

+You can see an example of gluing a numerical variable in this slide.
+If you are gluing a string/text variable and you want to avoid that the variable value is surrounded by quotation marks in the text, you can use pass the `text` option to the `glue` prefix like so `{glue:text}`.

 ---

-## "Glueing" variables in your notebook
+## "Gluing" variables in your notebook

 <img src="/module8/altair-captioned.png" width="700"></img>